 - Have changed over time

-During your self-exam, if any growth or mole seems odd or different to you, take photos and reference back to see if it has changed over time.
+During your self-exam, if any growth or mole seems odd or different to you, take photos.
+You can use them as a reference to see if it has changed over time.
 Show these photos to your dermatologist for closer inspection.

-Columbia Skin Clinic’s board-certified dermatologists are trained to screen, diagnose and treat all disorders of the skin, including skin cancer.
-With three convenient Midlands locations, it has never been easier to visit the dermatologist, and it just might save your life.
+Columbia Skin Clinic’s board-certified dermatologists screen, diagnose and treat skin cancer.
+With four convenient Midlands locations, it has never been easier to visit a dermatologist, and it just might save your life.